Tuition and Bill Payment Information

 Tuition and fees for the University of Maryland, College Park, are listed in the next section.
 The university requires that all deposits and fees be paid by stated deadlines, or penalties must be imposed.
 Many potential administrative difficulties can be avoided if students carefully follow published procedures and notify the appropriate office(s) of any changes that might affect their financial obligation to the university.
 This includes updating your email address so communication concerning your billing is prompt, and notifying the Office of Student Financial Services and Cashiering of changes of address so that mail affecting the student's financial relationship with the university will not be delayed or returned.

-Tuition and bill payment information for Summer Session, Winter Session, Freshmen Connection and Professional Programs may be found at oes.umd.edu.
+Tuition and bill payment information for Summer Session, Winter Session, Freshmen Connection and certain Professional Programs may be found at oes.umd.edu.

 Although the university bills students monthly, it cannot assume responsibility for their receipt.
 Students are reminded that it is their responsibility to notify the University of any change in their email address.
 If a student bill is not received on or before the beginning of each semester, it is the student's responsibility to obtain a copy of the bill.
 To check your account balance or view your monthly billing statement go to billpay.umd.edu and choose "Access Account" or go to the Financial Service Center, 1135 Lee Building.
 The office is open Monday, Tuesday, Thursday, and Friday from 8:30 a.m. to 4:30 p.m. and on Wednesday from 9:30 a.m. to 4:30 p.m.